-The PRECHARGE command (see Figure 32) is used to deactivate the open row in a particular bank or the open row in all banks.
-The bank(s) will be available for a subsequent row access a specified time (tRP) after the PRECHARGE command is issued.
+The PRECHARGE command is used to deactivate the open row in a particular bank or the open row in all banks.
+The bank(s) will be available for a subsequent row access a specified time (trp) after the PRECHARGE command is issued.